-ProNet’s purpose is to provide leadership on grantmaking and programmatic issues facing community foundations.
+ProNet’s purpose is to unite our nation’s community organizations and to provide leadership on the programmatic issues facing them.

 East Tennessee Foundation

 520 W. Summit Hill Drive, Suite 1101

 Foundation service area: 25 Counties of East Tennessee

 Background: Ashley Siferd Butler joined East Tennessee Foundation (ETF) in June 2017 and serves as their Program Officer.
 She helps manage competitive grant programs for affiliate and field-of-interest funds in a 25-county service area in addition to working with ETF’s scholarship program in its administration.
 As a member of the Program Team at ETF, she helps ensure that philanthropic dollars serve East Tennessee communities, nonprofits, and the region’s students in a thoughtful, meaningful way.

 To date, Ashley’s professional life has revolved around service and the nonprofit world.
 Prior to joining ETF, Ashley worked in various roles for Cancer Support Community East Tennessee and served as an international volunteer with Nuestros Pequeños Hermanos in El Salvador.
 She received a Bachelor of Arts in Communication with a minor in Spanish from the University of Tennessee, Knoxville.

 Ashley is a 200-hour Certified Yoga Teacher.
 She enjoys hiking, exploring national and state parks, reading, and volunteering.
 A firm believer in “you don’t know what you don’t know,” Ashley is a lifelong student always looking to learn.

 Buffalo, NY 14210